versx/ChuckDeviceController/README.md

 TODO

 ## Dedication
-- In remembrance of [Chuckleslove](https://github.com/Chuckleslove) - rest in peace brother.
+❤️ In loving memory of [Chuckleslove](https://github.com/Chuckleslove), rest in peace brother